 Church and Faith

-As a Church of England School, faith is very important to us.
+As a Church of England School, faith is a core value.

 Our vision, ethos, curriculum and relationships with each other are all underpinned by our faith in God and his love for us all.
 Although we are a Christian school, our children follow many faiths (and none) and we respect everyone’s beliefs.